ForestAdmin/agent-nodejs/docs/datasources/custom/capabilities.md

 ## Sort

 Not all fields need to be sortable.
-Fields which are sortable should be flagged in the following way.
+Sortable fields should be flagged in the following way.

 ```javascript
 class MyCollection extends BaseCollection {